scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/caleb-week-twelve-2022-power-rankings/index.md

 #### Week Twelve Points: 117.3

-Coming in at number 2 we have Callen.
-Solid team overall and they are consistent.
-However I don’t think this team comes anywhere close to Scotties.
-There is a lot of really good talent on this team but not a lot of great talent.
-His list of start able RBs is longer than his hair, but just like it takes more than glorious hair to make an average guy handsome, I think it might take more than solid depth to make a championship team.
+Coming in at number two, we have Callen.
+Overall, this is a solid team, and they are consistent.
+However, I don't think this team comes anywhere close to Scottie's.
+There is a lot of really good talent on this team, but not a lot of great talent.
+His list of startable RBs is longer than his hair, but just like it takes more than glorious hair to make an average guy handsome, I think it might take more than solid depth to make a championship team.

 | Name               | Team    | Depth |
 | ------------------ | ------- | ----- |